San Francisco Family Found Dead in Sierra Foothills, Possible Victims of Toxic Algae

 The couple were known to be avid hikers.
 Their friend, Mariposa real estate agent Sidney Radanovich, said Gerrish was a San Francisco-based software designer who, with his wife, “fell in love with the Mariposa area” and bought several homes there, a residence for themselves and rental investments.

+According to the Fresno CBS affiliate, Gerrish was from the United Kingdom and met Ellen Chung in San Francisco before they relocated to Mariposa during the pandemic in 2020.
+SFGate.com reported that Gerrish had been working for Snapchat.

 “They were such a loving couple.
-They loved each other quite a bit,” Radanovich told the San Francisco Chronicle.
+They loved each other quite a bit,” Radanovich told the Chronicle.
 “He loved showing the baby all sorts of things and explaining them to her.”

 The sheriff’s office was investigating the deaths along with the California Department of Justice.